blackgwehnade/flask_authy_docker_app/README.md

 # Example

-Currently we have no reistered users in the database, and thus when we make a SQL query to the DB as outlined below we'll get no results.
+Currently we have no registered users in the database, and thus when we make a SQL query to the DB as outlined below we'll get no results.

 ```shell
 users=# SELECT * FROM user;